vvvv/AppWithPluginsDemo/README.md

 ![](https://raw.githubusercontent.com/vvvv/AppWithPluginsDemo/main/.github/images/app.png)

-Requires vvvv gamma > 7.1 preview 103
+Requires vvvv gamma > 7.1

 ## Introduction
 The application in this repository is demoing a most simplistic but fully working example: